 Cons:

 After analyzing over 65,000 agency listings, Clutch found that most SEO projects listed on their platform cost less than $10,000.
-But what’s the average SEO cost for a project with an agency?
-It runs around $37,158.66.
+But what’s the average ecommerce SEO cost for a project with an agency?
+It runs around $37,158.

 Hourly SEO Rates

-Hourly Ecommerce SEO pricing is a payment model where you are charged for each hour an expert spends working on a specific SEO task.
-It is a flexible option when you want to delegate a single, clearly defined job without committing to a full scope.
+Hourly ecommerce SEO pricing means you pay for each hour an SEO professional works on a specific task.
+It suits one-off or clearly defined work without committing to a full project scope.

 What’s Typically Billed Hourly

-This model is common when working with freelance SEO specialists, consultants, or agencies that handle ongoing requests.
-Businesses use it for tasks like technical troubleshooting, reviewing content before it goes live, cleaning up crawl issues, or consulting sessions.
-So, anything that does not require a full scope but still needs expert input can be billed hourly.
+This ecommerce SEO pricing model is common when working with freelance SEO specialists, consultants, or agencies that handle ongoing requests.
+Businesses use it for tasks like:

-Flexibility is just one reason businesses choose hourly pricing.
+Flexibility is just one reason businesses choose hourly ecommerce SEO pricing.
 Here are a few more things to consider:

 Pros: